Dynamic stall reattachment revisited: Results

 where $\dot{\alpha}(t)$ is the pitch rate and $\kindex{K}{$\eta$}$ represents the effect of the airfoil camber.
 The chord-normal coordinate of the camber line along the chord is $\eta(x)$, such that:

-The values of the representative cycle are shown in black, and the cycle-to-cycle variations are represented by shaded areas between the minimum and maximum envelopes extracted across all measured cycles.
-The shaded areas correspond to the three stages of the reattachment process that starts when the angle of attack drops below the static stall angle and is considered finished once the lift coefficient recovers to its unstalled values.
-The latter is equivalent to the lift deficit due to stall dropping below \qty{3}{\percent} as indicated by the marker in \cref{fig:A0panel}.
+The evolution of the experimetally determined leading-edge suction parameter for the representative example cycle is shown in black, and the range of cycle-to-cycle variations are represented by the gray shaded area between the minimum and maximum envelopes extracted across all measured cycles.
+The shaded areas in colour are the same intervals identified in \cref{fig:ftleridges}.
+These areas correspond to the three stages of the reattachment process that starts when the angle of attack drops below the static stall angle and is considered finished once the lift coefficient recovers to its unstalled values.
+The latter is equivalent to the lift deficit due to stall dropping below \qty{3}{\percent} as indicated by the marker in \cref{fig:A0panel}a.

 The onset of the wave propagation stage and the true start of the stall recovery is delayed with respect to the moment when the angle of attack drops below the critical stall angle.
 To initiate stall recovery, it is necessary that the angle of attack is below the critical stall angle, but this is clearly not a sufficient condition for dynamic stall recovery.
 For various deep dynamic stall cases analysed here, the angle of attack at the onset of stall recovery varies with the unsteadiness of the pitching motion expressed by $\adottext$ (\cref{fig:A0_critical}b).